This is the second part in a series where we analyze thousands of articles from tech news sites in order to get insights and trends about startups.

 The Startup Industry Classifier

 Now we know what a piece of startup news is about.
 But what if we also want to know which industry the startup being discussed belongs to?
-That is, given an article about a startup company, we want a classifier that outputs labels like Advertising, Fintech or Health.
+That is, given an article about a startup company, we want a classifier that outputs tags like Advertising, Fintech or Health.
 This sounds easy enough until you start looking at the data and realize that a company can belong to several industries at the same time!

 Each category of a multi-label classifier works like a binary classifier.
 In our case, this means that for each industry the model asks does this article belong to this industry?.
-If the answer is yes then the article gets that industry label, and if it doesn’t, the answer is no. Simple as that.
+If the answer is yes then the article gets that industry tag, and if it doesn’t, the answer is no. Simple as that.

-So, when a new article is sent to a multi-label classifier it can get two labels, or it can get three, or one, or even zero if it doesn’t belong to any of the categories!
+So, when a new article is sent to a multi-label classifier it can get two tags, or it can get three, or one, or even zero if it doesn’t belong to any of the categories!

 Things to consider when training a multi-label classifier

-So, if a sample mentions an IoT pacemaker startup, it should get the IoT tag in addition to the Health tag.
+So, if a text mentions an IoT pacemaker startup, it should get the IoT tag in addition to the Health tag.
 If we don’t do this and only tag it as Health, we’ll be telling the classifier that this startup doesn’t belong to the IoT category!
 We have to avoid this if we don’t want to create confusion in the model.

 Building a multi-label classifier

-In MonkeyLearn, creating a multi-label classifier is the same as a single-label; you just have to say so during module creation.
+In MonkeyLearn, creating a multi-label classifier is the same as a single-label; you just have to say so during model creation.
 The option can be found under Advanced options on the final step of the creation wizard:

 We defined the category tree by checking out to the Crunchbase category list in order to see what categories might be of interest for our analysis.
 We included categories like Driverless Cars, Machine Learning, Drones, AR & VR, Fintech, Gaming, Robotics and Education.
 You can see the finished category tree here.